robertdebock/learn-terraform/BASIC/infrastructure-as-code-with-terraform.md

 There are many [providers](https://registry.terraform.io/browse/providers) and [modules](https://registry.terraform.io/browse/modules).

 Terraform keeps [state](https://www.terraform.io/docs/state/index.html).
+State is sort of a book-keeping of what Terraform has created.
 This means it can compare the (local) state to the desired state, making deployment faster and allowing users to clean-up resources remove from the configuration.
 This also allows people or teams to collaborate.

 ```text
 +----- Team A ------+     +----- Team B ------+